top of page

 Before 5th run say:

 Before runs 6-8 say what you feel needs to be said.
 Probably most importantly is commenting on their economy of movement.
+Athletes are tired now and probably will seek movement economy as a matter of survival (a good thing).

 Runs 9 and 10 a slower pace but above a jog.